 This is the reason hybrid events are so valuable.
 They allow complete flexibility for event organisers to know, that no matter what, the show will go on.

-How many situations have you, as event planners, experienced that have thrown the spanner in the works of your plans.
+How many situations have you, as event planners, experienced that has thrown the spanner in the works of your plans.

 None of these are beyond the realms of reality.